SEmotion/website/website/call.md

     management
 *   Emotion awareness in software design philosophies, development practices, and tools
+*   Emotion awareness of developers of different genders, cul-tures, ages
 *   Emotion awareness in cross-cultural teams in global software development
 *   Methodologies and standards
 *   Replications of prior studies